-Asset Intelligence is a feature in Configuration Manager that allows to identify and manage the inventoried software of your environment.
-It’s populated by the hardware inventory scan on each client.
+Asset Intelligence is a feature in Configuration Manager that allows you to identify and manage the inventoried software of your environment.
+It’s populated each time there’s a hardware inventory scan on the device.

-The catalog contains data about inventoried software and 5 labels can be defined to standardize product name or any useful information in your catalog.
-Software’s developers are not always following a standard name for their own products.
+The catalog contains data about inventoried software and 5 labels can be defined to standardize product names or any useful information in your catalogue.
+Software developers are not always following a standard name for their own products.
 Consequently, the data quality for software reports will be better.

 In this post, we will show how you can maximize the use of custom labels in Asset Intelligence.
 We will use Office Visio as an example for this post.

-If Asset Intelligence is not enabled in your infrastructure, you can enabled the component by following Technet post.
+If Asset Intelligence is not enabled in your infrastructure, you can enable the component by following Technet post.